soumyaranjansia/opendiet-api/README.md

 The OpenDiet API is designed to provide a way for anyone to access nutritional information about food.
 It also allows authorized users to add food entries to the database.

+## Using the API
+There is a live development version at: https://dev.opendiet.io/ For example, to get all food entries: HTTP GET https://dev.opendiet.io/food

 ## Installation & updates

 Copy the source code to your server and edit the ENV file to suit your setup.